venuscloud-ltd/venuscloud-ltd.github.io/index.md

 <img src="tegant_reviews.png" alt="Tegant Reviews" style="display: block; margin: 0 auto;">

 ## Technology
-We utilise secured Restful APIs, Python 3.8, Javascript and Swift 5.0
+We love distributed systems.
+We utilise Python and Swift programming languages to make our dream come true.

-## Trademark
+## Trademarks
 Tegant™ is a trademark of Venus Cloud Ltd.

-iPhone, iPad, Mac are trademarks of Apple.
+Apple, iPhone, iPad, iMac, Mac, and MacBook are trademarks of Apple.
+Apple has authorised us to use their trademarks within the text of Google sponsored links.

+We would like to thank 'Andrea Piacquadio' and 'cottonbro' for their excellent free stock photos that we utilised in our App Store campaigns.

 ## Contact
 Please get in touch with us at info@venuscloud.com